sentinel1909/shuttle-template-yew/README.md

 - yew-router (for routing between pages of your app)
 - [telemetry](https://docs.shuttle.rs/introduction/telemetry) to the server portion of the app
-- CSS (a plain vanilla CSS with a reset is incorporated), but you might want to use Tailwind CSS or another similar CSS framework
 - wasm-logger crate for logging from WebAssembly to the console
 - web-sys crate (bindings for all Web APIs)